 People can often articulate some pain points and unmet needs but also some are ‘latent’. i.e. they are there but people don’t always realise or know how to express it.
 There are some great user research methods to unpack these.

-However, when looking to develop new ‘breakthrough’ offers that don’t exist yet, you have to look beyond these obvious pains of today’s products.
+However, when looking to develop new ‘breakthrough’ offers that don’t exist yet, you have to look beyond these obvious pains of today’s products and services.
 But how?

 The early bird catches the worm.

-If you want to get ahead and stay ahead, you have to look at what’s changing in society as result of multiple factors and how that is affecting people’s values and behaviours as a result.
-It may be just within a section of society that you target, or it may be across a broader range.
+If you want to get ahead and stay ahead, you have to look at what’s changing in society and how that is affecting people’s values and behaviours as a result.
+It may be just within a section of society that you target, or it may be across a broader spectrum.

 The challenge is that when these emerge in the mainstream, your competitors, or perhaps even more likely - a start-up, would get there first and perhaps generate IP or at least serious commercial advantage.
 If you want to be the early bird that catches the worm.…i.e., the company ahead of the rest, you have to look at what’s driving change and how that is emerging in pockets of society that may be affected by these things sooner.

 … In this process you glean many insights that ‘might be true’.
-To be more certain you have to share your insights with the people demonstrating those emerging behaviours to see how they react. and where these insights resonate is the territory to explore new offers.
-But of course, this must be done in a ‘low fidelity’ way and gradually increase in fidelity’ as your understanding and confidence grows.
-A classic way to manage risk and build confidence.
+To be more certain you have to share your insights with the people demonstrating those emerging behaviours to see how they react. and where these insights resonate.
+You might then articulate some ideas and concepts that fit those insights to see how people react.
+Of course, this must be done in a ‘low fidelity’ way and gradually increase in fidelity’ as your understanding and confidence grows.
+A classic way to manage risk and build confidence - "progressive reassurance"

 Chance favours the prepared mind.